lagotto/pyalm/README.md

 Travis-CI with tests run for Python 2.7.
 Feel free to fork and to issue a pull request for any contributions and improvements (including getting it to pass tests under other Python versions).

-Note that the current test suite skips a set of live tests of the API because there is no API key available.
-For your own satisfaction you should feel free to unskip those tests and run them once you have an API key in place.